 Day 13: Singapore Sling

+Climb aboard a local bus and rattle across the Malaysia/Singapore border.
 Grab your first taste of Singapore by sampling some gorgeous street food, following your morning crossing via the Straits of Johore.
-In the evening you’ll have some free time to explore; animal lovers can go on the famous night Safari at Singapore Zoo, offering a chance to see some nocturnal Singaporean wildlife in an observed but ethically conscious environment.
-Alternatively, use your free time this evening to tour Quay Harbour by boat – an amazing opportunity to see the restoration of historic Singapore, beautifully transformed into a web of shops, bars and restaurants.
+In the evening, you’ll have some free time to explore; why not tour Quay Harbour by boat – an amazing opportunity to see the restoration of historic Singapore, beautifully transformed into a web of shops, bars and restaurants.

 Day 14: The Sky's the Limit!

-Prepare to stamp your passport once more when you move on to the fourth country of your itinerary – Indonesia!
-After a complementary breakfast, kick back for the flight’s two-hour (approx.) duration, and watch the clouds whip past.
+Prepare to stamp your passport once more as we move on to the fourth country of your itinerary – Indonesia!
+After a complimentary breakfast, kick back for the flight’s two-hour (approx.) duration, and watch the clouds whip past.

 Day 15: Local Life